PrakharDoneria/Chat-App-Server/README.md

 # Group Chat Application

 This is a simple group chat application built with Deno and Deno KV storage.
-The application allows users to send and retrieve messages in predefined groups.
+The application allows users to sign up, log in, and send and retrieve messages in predefined groups.

 ## Prerequisites